Kevin Gates Seemingly Confirms Split From Dreka - MadameNoire

 Speculation of a split between Kevin Gates and his wife Dreka Gates have swirled the internet since the rapper was spotted with Love & Hip Hop: Miami star Jojo Zarur earlier this week.

-Kevin dropped a song called “Super General” earlier today that seemingly confirmed his split from Dreeka.
+Kevin dropped a song called “Super General” earlier today that seemingly confirmed his split from Dreka.

 In the song, the Baton Rouge repping rapper alluded to his marriage with Dreka not being everything it appeared to be in the public eye.
 He also shaded a song he previously wrote about Dreka in 2020.